Sallo97/cep_technical_reference/documents/0_glossary.md

 - **Timing System**: component in the computer's architecture responsible for coordinating operations across the machine.

+    In italian it is referred as the *"temporizzatore interno"* [[2](./0_reference.md)]

     It is the precursor of the modern day clock system.

 ---

+- **Unità degli Indirizzi**: component of the CEP delegated for constructing the concrete memory addresses.

+    There is no modern day equivalent.

+---

-- **Unità di Calcolo**: component of the machine delegated to computations.
+- **Unità di Calcolo**: component of the CEP delegated to computations.
 Not to be confused with the micro-programming control unit, which has the responsability to manage the program's execution.

     It can be thought as a precursor of the modern day ALU.